 I observed our dynamic on the walk.
 We held hands.
 I asked, “How was your day?”
 He said, “Fine.”
 And for the next block, we walked in silence.

 Then I asked, “What did you do today?”

-He launched into a play by play of his day that maybe took 3 minutes.
-Then, for the rest of the walk I talked.
-I talked and talked and then sometimes we were silent.
+He launched into a play-by-play of his day that maybe took three minutes.
+Then, for the rest of the walk, I talked.
+I talked and talked and then, sometimes, we were silent.
 I tried running him into things, he tried putting flowers and leaves in my hair.
 We played.

 He said, “Me too.
 I’m glad you made me go on this walk.
 I had a wonderful time.”

 This wasn’t an accident.
 By me talking and him listening, we had connected and were both rejuvenated by the mutual intimacy we felt.
 When a woman talks and expresses herself and, in turn, feels heard, not only is the relationship bond strengthened but a hormonal miracle occurs.
 It actually measurably lowers her stress levels.
 On the flip side, it measurably lowers stress levels in a man when he can be there for his woman and have her appreciate it.